karatelabs/karate/karate-robot/README.md

 * input('#password', testPassword)
 * click('#submit-btn')
 ```

+Also see [Conditional Start](#conditional-start) which is a more advanced version of the above flow, when the "Sign In" window title is different.

 Note how you can [inject variables from global config](https://github.com/intuit/karate#karate-configjs) e.g. `testUser` and `testPassword` using Karate.